 The state may not require general contractors to produce a certificate of insurance in North Carolina.
 However, city and county governments may require contractors to carry liability insurance, even though state regulations do not.

-How NEXT supports North Carolina general contractors
+How NEXT helps support North Carolina general contractors

-NEXT’s seamless process can help you get the general contractor insurance you need and a certificate of insurance in as little as 10 minutes.
 And if you have questions, our team of licensed, U.S.-based NEXT advisors can help.